harridw/Course-5-Storm-Data/Storm_Data.md

 In the dataset provided, there are 985 unique EVTYPE, defining the types of events that have occurred.
-According to the National Weather Service Instruction 10-165 released on August 17, 2007, events should fit into one of 48 event types or categories.
+According to the National Weather Service Instruction 10-165 released on August 17, 2007, events should fit into one of 48 event types or categories
+that have been defined.

 The following steps reflect an effort to more consistently define the actual list of event types in the data with recommended list.
 This represents a 'best effort' to